nikosbatsaras/Arch-Wizard/README.md

 # Setup
 ## Preamble
 Assumptions:
-- BIOS boot (UEFI support is on the way).
 - **The device is empty.**

 Notes:
-- Both MBR and GPT partition layouts are supported.
+- Both BIOS and UEFI are supported.
+- Partition layouts supported:
+  - BIOS/MBR
+  - BIOS/GPT
+  - UEFI/GPT

 ## Installation
 After reading the above, if you still want to proceed:
-- Burn an Arch iso to a live media (e.g usb)
+- Burn an Arch iso to a live media (e.g usb).
-- Boot from that media
+- Boot from that media.
-- Connect to the internet
+- Connect to the internet.
 - Execute the following command:

 ```bash
 bash -c "$(wget https://raw.githubusercontent.com/nikosbatsaras/Arch-Wizard/master/bootstrap.sh -O -)"
 ```

-It will ask you for some basic info at start and then the script should do the rest.